TDLindsey/opendata-1/11-print.md

 nav_level: 1
 ---

+This will be all of the information that is in the pages in one document ready for print.

 # Introduction

 Governments around the world are making data more accessible and more useable.
 By doing so, they are helping to make government more open, transparent and accountable.
 With open data, community members, local organizations, businesses and journalists can leverage public information to support new businesses, inform public policy, make fact-based decisions, and encourage greater civic engagement.